Bible Questions

 The authority of Christ protects us from the venom of deception, "Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you" (Luke 10.5 KJV bible).

-When we understand the the serpent metaphor we have better insight into how the Devil operates.
+When we understand the serpent metaphor we have better insight into how the Devil operates.
 He and his servants are predators that seek power within the world.
 They survive by lies and deceit.
 The testimony of Christ guides us into spiritual freedom from these lies and bondage.

-Add Comment - Rules for Posting Rules: (1) Posts should be on topic.
+Comments are Welcome...
+Rules: (1) Post on topic.
 (2) No slanderous or abusive posts.
-(3) No repetitive, harassing, or continuous posting.
+(3) No repetitive or continuous posting.